NorESMhub/NorESM-docs/configurations/platforms.rst

 .. note::
-  Please note that these Betzy settings are included in tag noresm2.0.4 and subsequent tags
+  Please note that these Betzy settings are included in tag noresm2.0.4 and subsequent tags.
+We recommend you to use the latest released version.

 Queue options on Fram and on Betzy
 -----------------------------------